TheJacksonLaboratory/diachromatic/docs/mapping.rst

     * --r <fastq2> Name and path to the *truncated* "reverse" FASTQ file (produced in previous step)
     * -d <digest> Path to the digest file produced in the first step
     * [-o <outfile>] This flag is optional and if it is not passed, the default name of ``diachromatic-processed.bam`` will be used.
+    * [-x] If this is option is used a set, an additional BAM file for rejected pairs will be created.
+The general tag for rejected reads is ``YY``.
+See below for tags of individual artifacts.

 For instance, the following command will use bowtie2 to map the two FASTQ files of a paired-end run independently (as it they were single-end sequences).
 Subsequently, the two resulting mappings will be paired, and pairs that show characteristics of known artifacts will be counted and sorted out.
 Finally, duplicates will be removed. ::